-Disinfecting Your Well Water: Shock Chlorination – is a standard treatment for sanitizing your well.
+Disinfecting Your Well Water: Shock Chlorination – University of Georgia, Cooperative Extension.
 This link provides guidelines for using shock chlorination treatment safely and effectively.

-Food Recall Manual: by the University of Florida Extension – This is an extensive manual with a lot of detail.
-Very in depth information on how to prevent food recalls and actions to take during and after a food recall.
+Food Recall Manual: by the University of Florida Extension – This is an extensive manual with in depth information on how to prevent food recalls and actions to take during and after a food recall.

 Cleaning & Sanitizing

-Sanitizer Options, Dosing, Monitoring, and Documenting – Power Point on post-harvest washing and sanitizing options from Dr. Trevor Suslow of UC Davis.
+Sanitizer Options, Dosing, Monitoring, and Documenting – Powerpoint by Dr. Trevor Suslow of UC Davis on post-harvest washing and sanitizing options.

 Cleaning and Sanitizing Tools & Harvest Containers – University of Minnesota On Farm GAPs Food Safety Team.

-Rinse-Sanitize-Rinse: University of Minnesota Extension -A quick video looking at how to clean washing containers and produce, for small farms.
+Rinse-Sanitize-Rinse: University of Minnesota Extension -A 3 minute YouTube video on how to clean washing containers and produce, for small farms.

 Wholesale Success: Section 5 Cleaning & Drying – This document looks at the importance and the considerations of cleaning & drying.
 This document also includes a quick chart to identify the cleaning and drying conditions for various produce that might pertain to you.

 Foods of Plant Origin Cleaning and Sanitation Guidebook – Ontario Ministry of Agriculture, Food and Rural Affairs.
 Looks at the cleaning of various types of surfaces as well as options, pros and cons of using different types of cleaning/sanitizing agents.

-Small Farm Training Choosing the Right Sanitizer Excerpts – Dr. Trevor Suslow of UC Davis discusses various options for sanitizing wash water.
+Small Farm Training Choosing the Right Sanitizer Excerpts – Powerpoint by Dr. Trevor Suslow of UC Davis discusses various options for sanitizing wash water.

 Choosing and Using a Chlorine Based Disinfectant During Post Harvest Handling of Fruits and Vegetables – NC State Fresh Produce Safety Laboratory has put this document together to help growers understand disinfecting with chlorine.